yfwang27/StatisticsR_CBW18/CBW2018_course.md

 - data summary

-- hypothesis testing and ANOVA
+- hypothesis testing

-- correlation and linear regression
+- correlation, linear regression and ANOVA

 - we only have 1 hour and 45 minutes...